LDNGuide

 South

 Tashas is an all-day cafe, but this Battersea spot really thrives between 8:30am and 2pm when it serves breakfast.
 There’s a mix of proper hits like a sweetcorn scramble that’ll make you feel good about yourself, to creamy mushroom rigatoni that’s so satisfying it feels like a cheeky dinner dish hiding on a brunch menu.
 And if you’re a late riser, the spicy steak prego works just as well for brunch and is served all day.
-Inside, it looks like a Pinterest board called Beige Minimalist Chic come to life and everyone looks good next to the floor-to-ceiling windows.
+Inside, it looks like a Pinterest board called Beige Minimalist Chic come to life.

 A small Lebanese bakery slap bang in the middle of Fulham Road, Ta'mini makes excellent pastries.
 Their counter is full of freshly baked fatayer (a bready pastry with anything from minced meat to a tangy sumac-heavy spinach filling), and the menu of all-day manakish is perfect for a satisfying brunch.
 The bakery is bright and compact, with a small group table inside and a couple of tables out front.